-This method is getting more and more popular these days, because the users are less irritated and intrusive with such ads.
+This method is getting more and more popular these days because the users are less irritated and intrusive with such ads.

 However, one point that you need to know about native ads is that their revenue can be pretty low compared to other methods.
 And despite the mobile app developers think of native ads as the best strategy, it is the most hated by users.

-Subscriptions can be quite useful monetization strategy.
+Subscriptions can be a quite useful monetization strategy.
 App publishers can choose to offer free content in their apps for a limited amount of time and then charge users for a subscription fee that will allow them to access full content without any restrictions.

-The popular and common technique used by majority of free app publishers is to offer a free trial period and then charge the subscription fee to those who wish to continue to access the app content.
+The popular and common technique used by the majority of free app publishers is to offer a free trial period and then charge the subscription fee to those who wish to continue to access the app content.

-This type of monetization strategy is often used for cloud services, audio and video streaming, and online news services.
+This type of strategy is often used for cloud services, audio and video streaming, and online news services.

 To ease the integration of this revenue model, Apple is paying extra attention and making significant changes in how app subscription models work.
 In the present model, Apple will maintain its current 70/30 revenue split for the first year of subscription.
 After one year, the new 85/15 revenue share will automatically be implemented.

 This new format was made to encourage the app publishers to sell their apps for a recurring fee instead of a one-time cost.
 But despite this, only 5% of the most successful apps are using a subscription revenue model or developing subscription-based mobile apps, according to Sweet Pricing.

 Before concluding this business model, let’s have a look at this strategy’s pros and cons.